SC.7.P.11.4

 Saving the Veggies!:

+In this Model-Eliciting Activity (MEA), students will have to determine which type of panel to choose for a fictitious greenhouse - glass or plastic and how much light, heat and moisture is best to let in - determined by whether the material is opaque, translucent or transparent.
 Students exploring how light travels, how heat moves and how it all affects temperature will find this activity fun and exciting.
-They will have to determine which type of panel to choose for a fictitious greenhouse - glass or plastic and how much light, heat and moisture is best to let in - determined by whether the material is opaque, translucent or transparent.
 This is a fun challenge but applicable also to the environmental demands we are currently facing.

 Type: Lesson Plan